If you’re wondering “How much is $80,000 per year an hour?” And all those other paycheck related deductions, we’ve got you covered with all the info!

 Look at the job list above; we’re heading into the territory (from previous salaries) where either niche-specific knowledge (through higher education) and certification skills are needed, or you need to be good at managing an area (i.e., people, processes & outputs).
 You can’t be a generalist (i.e., contractor); you need to have a particular set of skills.

 Figuring out the skills you need to level up your career can be intimidating, but you can get a good brainstorming session jump start with these high-income skills.
 You might also want to consider getting a degree or certification.
 Alternatively, you may need to work for a low salary to gain experience in a certain profession before branching out on your own.

 What is a salaried job?

 “Exempt” employees are those who are paid a salary.
-Salaried implies that you will be paid a set amount every month, generally once a month.
-The payment is the same whether you work a few hours or many hours each week, as long as you don’t take any unpaid time off.
+Being salaried implies that you will be paid a fixed amount every month, generally once a month.
+Unless you take unpaid time off, the payment is the same whether you work a few hours or many hours each week.
+“I make $80,000 per year,” people say.

 Pros of being a salaried employee